WHAT IS A CSA

 By becoming a member of our CSA you will receive 17 weeks of fresh produce, a weekly newsletter, recipes, farm tours, you pick events, and first pick on any extras that our farm produces. throughout the season we like to do three main farm events.
 We plan to have our first event close to the beginning of the season.
 This event is to give you a chance to see where your food come from.
 Our second event is a mid season event.
 At this event you will get a chance to see everything in bloom when it is big nd beautiful.
 You will harvest surplus produce to take home, and we will have a pot luck.
 The fall event is our pumpkin patch pick!

 Every season is different but we are planning to have our first delivery around mid to end of July.

-By purchasing a half share you will receive a 1/2 bushel box of produce each week for 17 weeks. this share is a good size for 2-3 people that eat a good amount of produce.
+By purchasing a regular share you will receive a 1/2 bushel box of produce each week for 17 weeks. this share is a good size for 2-3 people that eat a good amount of produce.

 Each box is filled with season produce.
 We like to put 8 to 10 different varieties of produce in each box so that you don't get a full box of one item. another great reason to be a CSA members is to learn how to enjoy the season produce and appreciate what our climate creates for us.

 Kragnes Family Farms

 Bringing you local chemical free produce, meats, eggs, honey, and soaps